CageCode/World-Food-Ecosystems/practical1/intro.md

 In these practicals we will explore the intricate relationships between environmental factors, ecosystem dynamics, and agricultural practices.
 Utilizing advanced tools like Google Earth Engine and Rstudio, you'll analyze real-world data to uncover insights about global ecosystems and food production systems.

-In this first practical we will be exploring the datasets and functionalities of Google Earth Engine.
+This first practical we will get acquinted with the functionalities of Google Earth Engine in three steps:

 - **Step 1: Introduction to JavaScript**: We will start by learning the basics of JavaScript, covering some coding examples to build a solid foundation for data analysis and visualization tasks.